 This happens majorly due to damaged, missing or corrupted registry entry or may be modified by someone or changed by any infected software.

-The following article will fix “New” option missing trouble in Windows 7, 8.1 & 10.
-Follow the steps given below to resolve this problem:
+The following article will fix “New” option missing trouble in Windows 7, 8.1 and 10.

 Step 1.
-Press “Win + R” to open Run dialog box and type, “regedit”.
-Then, click OK.
+Press Win + R to open Run dialog box and type, regedit.

 Step 2.
 The Windows Registry Editor will open on your screen where we need to do the main task.

 Step 3.
-Now, locate or navigate to the below registry path by expanding and reach to “New”
+Now, locate or navigate to the below registry path by expanding and reach to New

 Step 5.
-Right-click on the “(Default)” key and select Modify…
+Right-click on the (Default) key and select Modify…

 Step 6.
 The Edit String box will come over to your screen with blank value data that allows you to type in.

 Once value entered correctly, then, click OK to close Edit String box.

 If you still don’t see “New” option to the right-click context menu, just restart your computer once.
 Sometimes, few Windows updates are pending that required to restart.Restore Missing “New” Option from the Right-click Context Menu Click To Tweet